Frequently Asked Questions

 Do you have any scholarships available?
 How do I apply for these?

 Information on scholarships is available through either the graduate school or through the occupational therapy department.
-If money is available, four $10,000 research scholar award scholarships are granted to thesis students.
+If money is available, four $10,000 Clinical Research Scholar Award scholarships are granted to thesis students.
 This is paid over two years.
-Students have an opportunity to apply; an application is sent when they are accepted into the program.
+An application is sent to new students when they are accepted into the program.

 Can I transfer into your program from another university?

-At this time, ECU's MS in OT program does not accept credits from OT students transferring from another school's OT program.
-These students are encouraged to apply to ECU's OT program with the post baccalaureate applicants.
+At this time, ECU's MSOT program does NOT accept credits from OT students transferring from another school's OT program.
+These students are encouraged to apply to ECU's MSOT program with the post-baccalaureate applicants.

 Does the program offer specialization in any areas of practice?

-The entry-level master's program is designed to prepare graduates for practice in all practice settings.
+The entry-level master's program is designed to prepare graduates for practice in all settings.
 Occupational therapists should anticipate working with a variety of individuals of all ages and should be competent in all types of practice.
-The program focuses on teaching clinical reasoning skills and evidence based practice a therapist can use when approaching novice experiences.
-Through the selected master's project or thesis, a student can specialize in a particular area of practice.
+The program focuses on teaching clinical reasoning skills and evidence based practice a therapist can use when approaching novel situations.
+Through the selected master's project or thesis, students can enhance their knowledge and experience in a particular area of practice.

 What are the types of fieldwork required?

 Two fieldwork experiences are required: Level I and Level II.
-Level I Fieldwork consists of a one week (40 hours) in two different settings.
-These are completed during the fall and spring of the second year.
-The Level II Fieldwork experiences are two 12-week full time supervised work experiences in a variety of settings and occur during the last Summer and Fall semesters.
+Level I Fieldwork consists of one week (40 hours) in two or more settings.
+The Level II Fieldwork experiences are two 12-week full-time supervised work experiences in a variety of settings and occur during the last Summer and Fall semesters.

 Does the program require a thesis to be completed?

-No, a student can choose to complete an individual thesis or a research master's project.
+No, a student can choose to complete an individual research thesis or a research master's project.

 Do I have to have an area of research interest?

-Research is required for completion of the program and is considered an integral part of a good graduate curriculum and also required for completion of an occupational therapy degree program.
-However, a beginning graduate student may not have any ideas of what they would like to pursue.
-The faculty members will share their interests and we have developed a process to encourage students to explore interest areas and learn the research process in progressive steps.
-All students graduate completing a thesis or a project in which they have an expressed interest.
-These can be viewed on the website at: http://www.ecu.edu/cs-dhs/ot/mastersprojects.cfm.
+Research is required for completion of the program and is considered an integral part of a good graduate curriculum.
+However, a beginning graduate student may not have ideas for research that they would like to pursue.
+The faculty members have developed a process to share their interests, to encourage students to explore interest areas, and to learn the research process in progressive steps.
+All students will have completed a thesis or a project in which they have an expressed interest upon graduation.
+Past projects can be viewed on the website at: http://www.ecu.edu/cs-dhs/ot/mastersprojects.cfm.